devhulk/gotep/prompts/prompts.md

 # Introduction

-The prompts intent is for a Vault User to simply ask.
+The prompts intent is for a Vault User to simply be able to ask.
 ```
-How do I automate the promotion of my DR cluster?
+How do I automate the promotion of my Vault DR cluster?
 ```
 We may want it to be a little manual but I just wanted to see what ChatGPT would do since its a pretty niche technical topic.